-The Brunn organization has pubization appeals to the great past of the basis of Leninism.
-The the Brunn labor movement. speaker agrees, but points out that the workers of Brunn would do well to give back some of its leaders to the social-democracy, and to discard some others.
-These leaders consider themselves theoreticians; but they confuse the revolution with a heap of broken window panes.
-(Great laughter).
+the Brunn labor movement.
+The speaker agrees, but points out that to give back some of its leaders to opinion.
+This view is erroneous, for broken window panes.
+(Great laugh- of the Second International. ter).
 The Comintern has no use for such theoreticians.

-BORDIGA has already moved from the extreme left to the right.
-The more such tendencies there arethe more irreconcilable must our Bolshevism be.
+The more such tendencies there are-In the present period the Commun- the more irreconcilable must our Bolshevism be.

-Passing to the question of party leadership, Comrade Zinoviev mentioned two hitherto unpublished arti- realize Leninism is a hard struggle cles of Thalheimer and Kreibich in against all right tendencies as diswhich they criticize the policy of the Fifth World Congress.
-They argue that the executive has helped new leaderss to the fore.
-Without constant change-leadership is impossicism for the membership-not for the pleasure of the bourgeoisie, but for the Bolshevization of the parties on
+Passing to the question of party leadership, Comrade Zinoviev men- itself means to work. tioned two hitherto unpublished arti- fealize Leninism is a hard struggle cles of Thalheimer and Kreibich in against all right tendencies as diswhich they criticize the policy of the played by the Brunn example.
+73 per Fifth World Congress.
+They argue that the executive has helped new leaders to the fore.
+Without conants' government must be retained stant change-leadership is impossible.

-No one wishes to drop the old leaders and to flatter the young leaders. their own mistakes and be Bolshe-
+No one wishes to drop the old leaders and to flatter the young leaders.
+The young leaders must learn from their own mistakes and be Bolshevized.